ale-blanco-dev/ale-blanco-dev/README.md

 🌱 I’m currently learning AWS and K6.
 My main sources of information are online courses and platform documentation.

-💞️ I’m looking to collaborate on QA projects, especially those involving cloud infrastructure and performance testing.

-📫 How to reach me: You can contact me via LinkedIn messaging or email me at [aleblancosanchez0@gmail.com].

 🌟 "Respect others as you would like to be treated."
 This is my daily motto.

-⚡ Fun fact: I love learning in my free time and doing puzzles.
+⚡ Fun fact: I love doing puzzles.